icons8/lunacy-docs/docs/tips.md

 ## Sharing your designs via Icons8 Cloud

-The `Alt+С + C` (`⌥ C C`) shortcut lets you instantly upload an object to Icons8 cloud and get a link to it.
-Just select the required object and use the shortcut.
+The `Alt+С + C` (`⌥ C C`) shortcut lets you instantly upload a layer or layer group to Icons8 cloud and get a link to it.
+Just select the required layer and use the shortcut.
 That's it!
-The link to the object is already in your clipboard.
+The link to the layer is already in your clipboard.
 You can share it right away.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips-altccph.png" height="auto"><source src="/public/tips-altcc.mp4" type="video/mp4"></video>